 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for a roof tear-off in Phoenix?
-Most contractors use this rule: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
-Our low-wall roll-off is easy to fill; we recommend the 20-yard container for common jobs.
-Tonnage matters in Maricopa, so plan your load capacity carefully.
+Most contractors use this rule: one square of asphalt shingles equals two-thirds of a cubic yard.
+A 20-yard container works for most homes in Maricopa; we recommend a low-wall roll-off to make the loading process easier.
+Consider your total tonnage before you finish the job.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Phoenix residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.